-Give your Raspberry Pi a suit of power armor.Designed by Matter Of Technologies, Ships from United States of America
+Give your Raspberry Pi a suit of power armor.Designed by Matter Of Technologies in United States of America

 Just like video game power armor which protects the soft wearer from the dangerous outside world, PiLC surrounds your Pi with opto-isolated inputs and outputs so you can confidently control and interact with high voltage systems.

 To get an idea of what PiLC can do, check out these project ideas!

 Inspired by industrial PLCs (which is where PiLC gets its name), PiLC has been designed to interact with 24 volt systems with the digital inputs and analog inputs, and up to 60 volt systems with the digital outputs.
 Both types of inputs can be configured for higher or lower voltage ranges by selecting appropriate resistors.

 Additionally, one of the robust ways signals are sent in industrial lines is through the use of 4 - 20 ma current loops.
 The analog input on PiLC can measure these signals when configured for it.
 For example, temperatures from thermocouples, or flow meter rates are often sent as 4 - 20 ma currents.

 Choose between a kit version of PiLC and a fully-assembled and tested board (for an additional service fee).
 Both have their merits.

 If you want to enhance your soldering skills with a first dive into surface mount soldering, the kit version is perfect for you.
 The kit version is also your best bet if you anticipate wanting to configure the digital and analog inputs for specific voltages.